MoeMiner/BotDetector/README.md

 # BotDetector Bukkit Plugin

 BotDetector is a Bukkit plugin designed to help server owners and administrators detect and handle players who use mining bots to gain unfair advantages in survival gameplay.
-The plugin uses multiple detection methods, including the Turing test for players who mine continuously, and the detection of non-human head-turning actions unique to the Baritone cheat client (with high accuracy).
+The plugin uses multiple detection methods, including the Turing test for players who mine continuously, and the detection of non-human rotation actions unique to the Baritone cheat client (with high accuracy, but can be bypassed by serveral forks of Baritone/other cheating client).

 The installation of this plugin is very simple - just drag and drop it into the plugins folder.
 The plugin provides two configuration options: the duration of continuous mining required to trigger the plugin's restrictions, and the length of time a player is banned for.